Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 # Featured artist showcase beatmaps

-Prior to the announcement of certain [featured artists](wiki/Featured_Artists), from time to time the [Mappers' Guild](/wiki/Mappers_Guild) (through ![][flag_US] [pishifat](https://osu.ppy.sh/users/3178418)) has been expeditiously offering members of the Guild who have reached Tier 1 (or higher) or have previously taken part in some particular [quests](wiki/Mappers_Guild#quests) a chance to to create exclusive "showcase beatmaps" using songs and other materials available in the artists' backlog library.
-These beatmaps are due to be given a special spotlight in the corresponding artists' announcement posts and be promoted in the [@osugame Twitter](https://twitter.com/osugame) among others, ultimately rewarding all the beatmaps and mappers involved in the process with a wide publicity.
+Prior to the announcement of upcoming [featured artists](wiki/Featured_Artists), members of the [Mappers' Guild](/wiki/Mappers_Guild) who either have reached Tier 1 (or higher) in [rank](/wiki/Mappers_Guild#rewards) or have previously taken part in some certain [quests](wiki/Mappers_Guild#quests) are invited to create exclusive "showcase beatmaps" using songs and other materials available in the backlog library every so often.
+When the time comes, these beatmaps will be given a special spotlight in the corresponding featured artists' announcement posts and be promoted in the [@osugame Twitter](https://twitter.com/osugame) which will ultimately reward all the beatmaps and mappers involved in the process with a wide publicity.

 This article lists all the showcase beatmaps that have been created by the members of the Mappers' Guild over time.